jmoz/tuned-plot/README.md

 # Tuned plot

 This script will plot your downloaded Tuned backtest data to a chart with stats, equity curve, monthly returns and returns distribution.

+Specify the filename with `--file foo.json` and resample the chart using `--resample W`

+The other params can be used to plot vertical lines on the chart to distinguish different testing periods.

+## Installation

+    pip3 install -r requirements.txt

 ## Usage

     usage: tuned-plot.py [-h] [--datadir DATADIR] [--plotdir PLOTDIR] [--file FILE] [--oos OOS] [--forward FORWARD] [--live LIVE]
                      [--resample {D,W,M}]